-Corporate capture refers to the means by which an economic elite undermine the realization of human rights and the environment by exerting undue influence over domestic and international decision-makers and public institutions.
-The elements of corporate capture identified by the research for this project so far include:
+Corporate capture refers to how an economic elite (or the privileged 1%) undermines the realization of human rights and the environment by exerting influence over domestic and international decision-making spaces, including the United Nations.

 Community Manipulation